 Final Myth – It is not Scrum vs Kanban, it is Scrum and Kanban

 The final and biggest myth out there about Scrum and Kanban is that they are incompatible.
-A careful reading of the Scrum Guide and the Kanban Guide might help us find out how incompatible they are.
-The Scrum Guide is more involved, it lays out the roles, the events and the artifacts for operating a Scrum team.
+A careful reading of the Scrum Guide and the Kanban Guide might help us find out how compatible they are.
+The Scrum Guide is more involved, it lays out the roles, the events, and the artifacts for operating a Scrum team.
 It also specifies that the guide itself is intentionally incomplete.
 The Kanban Guide lays out the three practices that are needed to operate a Kanban system

 - Defining and visualizing a workflow

 - Improving a workflow

 These practices laid out by the Kanban Guide and the roles, events, and artifacts laid out in the Scrum Guide do not contradict each other in any way.
 On the other hand, they are complementary.
 The intentionally incomplete Scrum Guide and intentionally non-prescriptive nature of Kanban can easily be combined to great effect.
 These two are not at odds with each other, instead, they improve each other.